 Most people in the education and sport worlds now know the difference between fixed (ability is set in stone) and growth mindset (ability is malleable).
 But how do we actually help develop a growth mindset?
 What are the sorts of behaviours and habits that we should be encouraging?

 The most common knowledge around growth mindset remains its difference from a fixed mindset.
 We’ve blogged previously about the best way to capture people’s attention and desire for developing their mindset, as well as why it’s best not to overstate the benefits.
 But what people really want to know now is how to develop a growth mindset.

 Carol Dweck has stated that teaching people that their brain can change is a good starting point.
 Dweck also warns against praising a child’s natural ability or intelligence, as this can lead to a fixed mindset.
 In young children, a series of studies found that praising intelligence can lead to them giving up quickly after experiencing failure, a reduction in enjoyment, and even viewing effort as a something only needed by less able people.

 There is still a lot of debate about how best to help someone develop a growth mindset.
 A lot of the research only measures short term impact.
 A recent study suggests that online programmes can deliver mindset interventions that are scalable across schools.
 As more research is conducted, we will no doubt learn the most effective ways to facilitate a growth mindset.
 In the meantime, here are six behaviours that we think might be worth praising:

-How To Develop It
+How To Develop A Growth MINDSET

 Effort – By focusing on the processes and effort that allow people to be successful, you give them a template to replicate next time.
 Praising effort has been shown to have a long lasting impact.
 In one study, children aged 2-3 who were praised for their effort were more likely to have a growth mindset five years later when aged 7-8.
 Furthermore, this type of praise has been demonstrated to enhance someone’s intrinsic motivation.